Troop 20 Merit Badge Thoughts

 Eagle-required merit badges – generally taken outside the Troop

 Emergency Preparedness – is often taught very well by Northwestern on a weekend (need to have First Aid Merit Badge as a prerequisite).
-Boys need either Emergency Preparedness or Lifesaving.
+Scouts need either Emergency Preparedness or Lifesaving.

-Lifesaving – boys that earn this badge generally earn it during summer camp.
+Lifesaving – Scouts that earn this badge generally earn it during summer camp.

 Sustainability – this is a newer merit badge (circa 2013).
 Troop 20 has not taught this badge, nor is it available at Ma-ka-ja-wan.
 Interested scouts should contact their ASM for more information.